-Jolt, a non-profit Latino civic engagement program, introduced their TCU student chapter March 5 with a passion to encourage students to engage in issues immediate to the Fort Worth community.
+Jolt, a non-profit Latino civic engagement program, introduced itself to TCU students March 5 with a passion to encourage students to engage in issues immediate to the Fort Worth community.

-“Unidos podemos,” a Spanish phrase meaning “united we can,” is a small representation of Jolt’s mission statement, said Frank Valadez, president of TCU’s Jolt student chapter.
+“Unidos podemos,” a Spanish phrase meaning “united we can,” is a small representation of Jolt’s mission statement, said group president Frank Valadez.

-The main goals of the chapter are to focus on issues pertaining to education, student debt, immigration and human rights and environmental rights in the Fort Worth community, said Valadez.
+The main goals of the group are to focus on issues pertaining to education, student debt, immigration and human rights and environmental rights in the Fort Worth community, said Valadez.

 One of Jolt’s current issues being focused on is 287(G), an active law in Fort Worth that allows state or local law enforcement agencies to engage into partnership with Immigration and Customs Enforcement (ICE) to enforce deportation in the community, said Valadez.